 The public art strategy adds value as well as contributes to the unique indentity of Rochester Riverside.
 Commissions will range from permanent and temporary artworks that act as focal points and landmarks, functional artworks such as seating or wayfinding to temporary initiatives that engage the community.

 We continue to work as public art consultants for this significant site with the first of the artist commissions.
 These public art commissions are currently underway for Phase 1 & 2 of the development site, with each artist working closely with the design team to fully integrate and embed public art works.

-Artist Katayoun Dowlatshahi on a landcape and furniture commission.
+Artist Katayoun Dowlatshahi has been appointed to work with landscape architects LUC on a landcape and furniture commission.
 The commission looks at contributing and exploring alternative use of scheme elements from hard landscaping to street furniture.